IBM/kar/sdk-java/README.md

 boilerplate to enable Open Liberty to execute your component.

-1. You will need to add a stanza to your `pom.xml` to declare a dependency on `kar-runtime-liberty` and on some Open Liberty dependencies used within KAR.
+1. You will need to add a stanza to your `pom.xml` to declare a dependency on `kar-runtime-core`, `kar-runtime-liberty` and on some Open Liberty dependencies used within KAR.
 2. You will need to provide a class that extends `javax.ws.rs.core.Application`.
 3. If your application component contains any KAR Actor types, you